 If you’re one of those people who takes a nice vacation every year to relax and unwind from the everyday routine, then the last couple of years may have been less than ideal.
 With budgets tighter than ever for handling your bills and day-to-day expenses, you may think that laying out the cash for a vacation is a needless expense.

 Most cities and towns have a website that will give you a little information about the history and the local businesses.
 You can even pull out a local map, close your eyes and point to a spot, then open your eyes to see where you’re going to go.

-After you’ve picked a location, then all you have to do is get in the car and drive.
-You can make it a day trip, or pack a bag and plan to find a local inn there, or somewhere along the way.
-When you get to the town, spend some time exploring―drive down the main street, park your car, and take a stroll around town visiting the local shops.
+After you’ve picked a location, get in the car and drive.
+Make it a day trip, or pack a bag and plan to find a local inn, or somewhere along the way.
+When you get to the town, spend some time exploring―drive down the main street, park your car, and take a stroll around town to visit the local shops.

 If the town you’re visiting is near the ocean or a river, drive down to the shore, park your car, and go get your feet wet.
 Take advantage of water-related activities that may be available.
 Go swimming, boating, sailing, fishing, kayaking, or just lie on an inflatable raft and soak up some sun.

 If you’re in an area that is known for a particular type of food, find a restaurant that specializes in that food.
 No matter what restaurant you go to, select something from the menu that you’ve never had before.
 After all, this is a vacation―no plain old cheeseburger for you!

-If you take a day trip like this and find that it does leave you feeling refreshed and renewed, just think about it―you can take a mini-vacation like this once a month, or even just on a whim when you need a personal day.
-Outings such as these require no fancy planning, no elaborate packing, no reservations or tickets to purchase in advance, and best of all, they are affordable.
+If you take a day trip and find it leaving you refreshed and renewed ―you can take a mini-vacation like this once a month, or even on a whim when you need a personal day.
+Outings require no fancy planning, no elaborate packing, no reservations or tickets to purchase in advance, and best of all, they are affordable.